loysz/RWSC-2024-Writeup/README.md

 Initially, I used Wireshark to analyze the network traffic, but it didn't yield any useful information.
 So, I turned to Aircrack-ng and utilized the rockyou wordlist to crack the WiFi password.

-After successfully cracking the password, I gained access to the network.

 ![WiFi Password Crack](https://github.com/loysz/RWSC-2024-Writeup/assets/116022013/5974e2a5-783b-4378-8f94-417464901c9c)

 **Flag:** RWSC{anonymous}